gavinmcfarland/mole/README.md

 -   a) bundle the library
 -   b) not bundle it but just transform and minify it

 The issue is, this project relies on dynamic imports in the user root directory.
+These are files such as `mole.config.js`.
 When bundling the library and then running it, it gives an error saying "dymanic imports are not supported".

 I feel like this should still be possible as some es2018 supports dynamic imports.